 Queen of Swords Prayer

-Dear Mother-Father God (or whichever higher power you acknowledge), thank you for the wisdom brought by sorrow and separation.
-Help me integrate it with the wisdom of the heart so that I may nurture those who suffer with my words.
+Dear Mother-Father God, Thank you for the gift of a discerning mind.
+Help me integrate the lessons that come from sorrow with the spirit of compassion so that I may nurture those who suffer with my words for the Highest Good of All.
 So mote it be!

 Correspondences for the Queen of Swords